numberforty/cc-codex-crawler/README.md

 2025-06-11 00:00:10,000 - INFO - Saved output/track_001.mp3 (.mp3)
 ```

-Only responses with an `audio/*` content type are written to disk.
+Only responses with an `audio/*` content type are written to disk, and the URL
+must match the requested extension if one is provided.

 ## CDX index mode